m-alzam/responsive-material-drawer/readme.md

 # Responsive navigation drawer with Material
 ## An example using Material Components for the web to change the navigation drawer layout based on screen width

 This simple website template uses Material Components to implement a permanent navigation drawer for screen widths >900px, and a modal drawer for screen widths <900px.
-Check it out by resizing the width of your broswer window!
+Check it out by resizing the width of your browser window!

 Read more about the [Material Design responsive layout grid](https://material.io/design/layout/responsive-layout-grid.html).